 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
-In the low stage, the furnace runs at a reduced capacity in order to maintain the desired temperature for your home more efficiently.
-During the high stage, the furnace will instead function at peak capacity to meet demands for greater heat.
-With a two-stage furnace, you can experience enhanced energy efficiency and stable temperatures everywhere in your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+During the low stage, the furnace runs at a reduced capacity in order to maintain the chosen temperature for your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to satisfy demands for greater heat.
+With a two-stage furnace, you can maintain improved energy efficiency and steady temperatures all across your home.

 While two-stage furnaces are very efficient, not all all types are condensing furnaces.